OracleMichael/OIC_WORKSHOP/README.md

 There is also an optional additional exploration of OIC that workshop attendees can do if they complete early:
 <ol>
-<li>Add an email notification at the end of the integration that sends you an email if the integration successfully completes, as well as an attachment of the data that was inserted.</li>
+<li>Add an email notification at the end of the integration that sends you an email if the integration successfully completes, as well as an attachment of the data that was inserted.
+Designated version is 1.1.0.</li>
 <li>Add some error handling logic to the integration to avoid common errors, such as:<ul>
   <li>File not found on the FTP server</li>
   <li>Table not found in ATP</li>
   <li>Unable to write data to ATP</li></ul>
+Designated version is 1.2.0.
 </li></ol>

 As of now only the first one will have written instructions here.
 All additional exploration options will have attendees create a new version of their integration so that all the work they have completed up to this point remains intact.